 For the process equipment, Optimation installed a liquefier, mix tanks, a surge tank, homogenizer and process filtering equipment, a large dryer, as well as all pipe and electrical between the process equipment.
 Around ten thousand feet of pipe and stainless steel, some large diameter, was installed as a part of this project.

 All of the equipment and necessary utilities were installed according to Grober’s specification, which had to meet FDA requirements and sanitary codes.
 Grober also required an X-Ray inspection of 10% of welds.

-Another challenge was taking some used existing equipment and installing them without detailed installation drawings.
-Teams sizing from ten to twenty people had to complete the work using only preliminary engineering drawings.
+Another challenge was installing some used existing equipment without detailed drawings.
+Teams of ten to twenty people had to complete the work using only preliminary engineering drawings.

 Grober also needed a controls system and Optimation provided a lot of guidance in this area.
 Optimation conducted interviews to better understand what processes Grober wanted to control.
 The evaporator was integral to concentrate the product, which needed to be between 40 and 50 percent solids.